literalEval/rays/README.md

 - Equal - Increase light viewport angle
 - Minus - Decrease light viewport angle
 - Mouse click and drag - Create a wall between the pressing and releasing points
+- Hold Shift - Turn on the lights